VoelckN/y-board-project/README.md

 ### Features
 This can include the following:

-- [ ] Lights that react to x- and y- spikes (maybe the lights react most to where the accelerometer is pointing/tipping)
+- [x] Lights that react to x- and y- spikes (maybe the lights react most to where the accelerometer is pointing/tipping)
 - [ ] Display of the current x/y/z data, with maximums for the current session
 - [ ] Switch options for testing different iterations of the above features

-## Plans
+## Issues
 ### Lights
+- [ ] Use the knob (or hard coding) to calibrate the lights to display north when tipped north
+- [ ] Adjust brightness through math of the x and y values.
+As both get closer to zero, turn brightness down.
+As one or both get further from zero, turn brightness up.
+- [ ] Change color with direction

 ### Display